What Hair Dye Actually Does To Your Hair, According To Science

 2. And The Peroxide Strips Away Your Current Color

-Now that the cuticle is broken, you can actually dye your hair the color you want.
+Now that the cuticle is broken, you can actually color your hair the hue you want.
 In order to do that, you have to use peroxide (aka bleach) to remove your natural color and make room for the new pigment.

 3. Then The New Color Pigment Gets Deposited